jacksimmons/y3-coursework-hpc/README.md

 # Requirements
-A version of gcc which supports -fopenmp (comes with the OpenMP library).
+- A version of gcc which supports -fopenmp (comes with the OpenMP library).
+- gnuplot.

 # Setup
 To run the code of an earlier task (e.g. 2.1, 2.2), change the #define for TASK.